etikawdywt16/fraud-detection-project/README.md

 ## API and Streamlit Service ##
 ### How to run the API and Streamlit Service ###
+On local computer:
-1. Run `docker compose up`
+1. Run `docker compose up` to run API and Streamlit service
 2. Go to `localhost:8501`

+On online server:
+1. Run `sudo docker compose up` to run API and Streamlit service
+2. Go to `184.72.120.208:8501`

-3. All the input in the Streamlit will send to and return respond from API in JSON format
+All the input in the Streamlit will send to and return response from API in JSON format

 ### Interface ###
 The API as a back-end service and Streamlit as a front-end service are built using Docker and return an interface as below: